Start Writing Your Book In 7 Mornings With 7 Cups of Tea

-My Tea Method: How Artists Can Painlessly Start Writing Their Book in One Week
+My Deranged But Powerful Tea Method: How Artists Can Painlessly Start Writing Their Book in One Week

-When I coach artists in the early stages of their book I often suggest they journal on seven specific questions.
+When I coach artists in the early stages of their book I often suggest they journal on seven specific questions in a certain order.

 The answers to these questions will grant you a big aerial view of where you want to go and why.

-This view can help you leap over that page one hurtle and carry on with gusto.
+This view can help you leap over that page one hurtle so you can sally forth with gusto.

-I suggest you make the process painless, even fun, by spreading the seven questions over a week of early morning or late night mini-journaling sessions.
+I suggest you make the process less painful, and even downright fun, by spreading the seven questions over a week of early morning, or late night, mini-journaling sessions.

-And what could be a better companion for a 20-30 minute deep dive into one’s soul than a steaming cup of tea?
+And who could be a better companion for a 20-30 minute deep dive into one’s soul than a steaming cup of tea?

 3 Reasons To Let Tea Help You Start Writing Your Book